Session one- Architecting the success of your IAM Programme

 Mandating that employees, contractors, and third-party actors abide by traditional access point policies which require working from a company laptop or desktop workstation which is directly plugged into the network is no longer possible in the age of global enterprise.

-The key issues which are prevalent in today’s business environment is IT agility in response to this growing challenge and maintaining user productivity whilst protecting business assets.
+The key issues which are prevalent in today’s business environment are IT agility in response to this growing challenge and maintaining user productivity whilst protecting business assets.

 We look at the available solutions which are designed to address: